Actindo-AG/Documentation/POS/Integration/05_ConfigureGlobalSettings.md

 ## Configure a default customer

-To connect the POS system with the *Order management* module, an invoice address has to be defined for all occasion customers.
+To connect the POS system with the *Order management* module, you must define an invoice address for all occasional customers.
 Further, a delivery address and an invoice address should be indicated on every receipt created in the POS system.
-To specify a invoice address for occasion customers, a default customer must be created.
-The data of this default customer is used for all occasion customers.
+To specify an invoice address for occasional customers, you must create a default customer.
+The data of this default customer is used for all occasional customers.

 #### Prerequisites